Italo Dell'Oro

-Italo Dell’Oro, CRS (born June 20, 1953) is an Italian-born prelate of the Roman Catholic Church who has been serving as auxiliary bishop for the Archdiocese of Galveston-Houston in Texas since 2021.
+Italo Dell’Oro, C.R.S. (born June 20, 1953) is an Italian-born American Catholic prelate serving as auxiliary bishop for the Archdiocese of Galveston-Houston in Texas since 2021.

 Biography

 Early life

-Italo Dell’Oro was born on June 20, 1953, in Malgrate, in the province of Lecco, Italy.
+Dell’Oro was born on June 20, 1953, in Malgrate, in the province of Lecco, Italy.
 His parents were Giuseppe Dell'Oro and Silene (Crippa) Dell'Oro.
 He has two sisters, Michela and Edvige (Edy).
 His first cousin is Bishop Adelio Dell'Oro of the Diocese of Karaganda in Kazakhstan.